 Dogs have significantly evolved over the years and scientists marvel at their evolutionary changes.
 In fact, scientists study canine ancestry as an evolutionary model, noting the contribution ancient humans made to the evolutionary progress of the domestic dog.

 Advances in modern science are finally approaching an answer.
 A team from Stockholm gathered and analyzed mitochondrial DNA (located in the energy-making parts of a cell) from dogs all over the world in an attempt to uncover how so much variation can occur within one family.
 Another study has begun to sequence large sections of genes from almost 300 dogs representing 10 distinct breeds.
-And still another study focused on regions of genes that exhibited changes between breeds and linked them to specific physical traits.
+And yet another study focused on regions of genes that exhibited changes between breeds and linked them to specific physical traits.
 This scientific team identified 155 locations on genes that changed due to targeted breeding.
 Every little change in the genome affects evolution.

 Selective Breeding

 So, even though all dogs claim the gray wolf as their common ancestor, selective breeding to create a specific kind of dog has resulted in vast differences in size, shape, color, coat length and texture, and temperament.
 The variety of resulting dog breeds displays distinct phenotypes and characteristics in the canine family.
-That is why we have Australian Shepherds that herd sheep, Greyhounds that run like the wind, and Miniature Poodles that cuddle on the couch.
+That is why we have Australian shepherds that herd sheep, greyhounds that run like the wind, and miniature poodles that cuddle on the couch.

 Identifying Breeds

 Dog breeding is an art and a business.
 Breeders take pride in their accomplishments and strive to make a particular breed as “pure” as possible.
-Identifying pure bred dogs historically depended on a valid pedigree.
-Each tiny twig of each small branch of the huge canine family tree was identified on both the maternal and paternal sides to verify a pup’s lineage before being designated as “pure bred”.
+Identifying purebred dogs historically depended on a valid pedigree.
+Each tiny twig of each small branch of the huge canine family tree was identified on both the maternal and paternal sides to verify a pup’s lineage before being designated as “purebred”.

 The Wide World of Dogs